-SRD on 5th and you have something in common in that safety is the top priority for your kids.
+Treehouse Children's Dentistry and you have something in common in that safety is the top priority for your kids.
 Dental sedatives are used for patients that have dental anxiety or are undergoing invasive dental surgeries, and they are even used on child patients.
 But are they safe?

 In general, sedation is a very safe, fuss-free procedure provided you prepare and follow-up properly.
 There's a lot you can do to reduce the child's stress level before, during, and after the procedure.
 By communicating effectively with Meet the Doctors we can give your child exceptional treatment.

 The main types of sedation we use are intravenous sedation, nitrous oxide and oral sedation.

 Intravenous sedation is delivered through a needle that is inserted into one of the patient's veins, usually on the back of the hand.
 This is typically done in a hospital setting with anesthesiologist, CRNA, and nurses present.
 We use nitrous oxide to put the child to sleep before inserting the needle and a tube is inserted to ensure proper breathing throughout the procedure.
 You will receive detailed instructions prior to your child's surgery appointment.